AntoineHazebrouck/dataset/readme.md

 TODO

-- types in Row
+- .select(col) returns a single column
+- reduce on column
 - .groupby

 DOING

+- types in Row

+DONE

 - .reduce on Dataset

-DONE

 - .map on Dataset
 - .unique
 - .where